 Changing states: There are two operations for changing the state of a Promise.
 After you have invoked either one of them once, further invocations have no effect.

-Promises provide a better way of working with callbacks: Now an asynchronous function returns a Promise, an object that serves as a placeholder for the final result.
+Promises provide a better way of working with callbacks: Now an asynchronous function returns a Promise, an object that serves as a placeholder and container for the final result.
 Callbacks registered via the Promise method

 then() are notified of the result:

 Compared to callbacks as continuations, Promises have the following advantages:

 then()returns a Promise (e.g. the result of calling another Promise-based function) then

 then()returns that Promise (how this really works is more complicated and explained later).
 As a consequence, you can chain